ACKAdeyemi/sparta-core-project-one/README.md

 #### Challenges:
 * Paddle and ball collisions
 * Ball movement
-* Adding balls to the scene that have independent movement i.e. angular movement, positoning and speed particular to itself
+* Adding balls to the scene that have independent movement i.e. angular movement, positioning and speed particular to itself
 * Creating ‘simple’/DRY functions that do complex things